 The staggering scale of money laundering

 The United Nations Office on Drugs and Crime estimates that the amount of money laundered globally is a whopping USD 2tn or roughly the same as the GDP of Italy.
 Only 0.1% of illegally gained funds are recovered.
-In 2021 banks worldwide paid $2.2bn in fines for failing to comply with AML rules and regulations.
+Banks worldwide are on track to pay about $2bn in fines for failing to comply with AML rules and regulations in 2021.
 This figure was “only” $444m in 2019.

 Fortunately, the COVID 19 pandemic did not significantly slow official AML investigations.
 See more on Compliance Week.